ndknitor/NdknitorDotNet/README.md

 - **ClassPropertyAttribute**: Validates whether property names are valid for a specified target type.
 - **FutureDateAttribute**: Ensures that a `DateTime` value is set to a date and time in the future.
 - **FutureDateTimeAttribute**: Ensures that a `DateTime` value is set to a date and time in the future, including the current date and time.
-- **GreaterThan**: Validates that a property's value is greater than another property's value.
+- **GreaterThanAttribute**: Validates that a property's value is greater than another property's value.
 - **ImageFileAttribute**: Validates that an uploaded file is an image based on its content type.
 - **LeastOnePropertyAttribute**: Ensures that at least one of the specified properties has a non-null or non-empty value.
-- **LessThan**: Validates that a property's value is less than another property's value.
+- **LessThanAttribute**: Validates that a property's value is less than another property's value.
 - **MaxFileSizeAttribute**: Validates the maximum file size for `IFormFile` uploads.
 - **OnlyOnePropertyAttribute**: Ensures that only one of the specified properties has a value.
 - **PastDateAttribute**: Ensures that a `DateTime` value is set to a date and time in the past.
 - **PastDateTimeAttribute**: Ensures that a `DateTime` value is set to a date and time in the past, including the current date and time.
 - **SquareImageAttribute**: Validates that an uploaded image has a square aspect ratio.
+- **RegularTextAttribute**: Validates whether property values are valid based on a specified regular expression pattern.

 ---